 To do this, migrate the deployments from a template created with the old schema form, the source template, to a template created with the new schema form, the target template.

-- i Important!
-Migrating configuration deployments between templates is only available if the source and target templates meet the following criteria. - · the same Role and Category - · based on the same intent type with the same schema form - · the same target identifiers defined
+- the same Role and Category

+- based on the same intent type with the same schema form

+- the same target identifiers defined

 The following is an example scenario.